wp-plugins/waterwoo-pdf/readme.txt

 * Super customizable placement: watermark can be moved all over the page, allowing for different paper sizes (such as letter, A4, legal, etc)
 * Watermark is applied to **all** pages of **every** PDF purchased
 * Watermarks upon click of either the customer's order confirmation page link or email order confirmation link
-* Dynamic customer data inputs (customer first name, last name, email, and phone)
+* Dynamic customer data inputs (customer first name, last name, email, order paid date, and phone)
 * Choice of font face, color, size and placement (horizontal line of text anywhere on the page).

 **Premium version:**